 - have a minimum 2.5 GPA at the time of application and award date

-- are in “good standing” at the time of application and award date – this includes academic and disciplinary matters
+- be in “good standing” at the time of application and award date – this includes academic and disciplinary matters

 - have completed a minimum of 12 college level credit hours by the start of the program

-- will be 18 years old by the start of the program
+- be 18 years old by the start of the program

 - have completed the program application by the posted deadline

 Study abroad scholarships will be based on available funds, number of applicants per program, applicant eligibility, and strength of the application.
 Additionally, students may be asked to participate in an interview with a member of the International Education Committee as part of the award process.